jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             )
         )

+  the terminal still shows green

 refactor: make it better
 #################################################################################

-I  want to use random values to test the ``factory`` :ref:`function<functions>` because it returns the same :ref:`dictionary<dictionaries>` every time it is called, I want it to be able to take in different inputs and return them
+I  want to use random values to test the ``factory`` :ref:`function<functions>` because it returns the same :ref:`dictionary<dictionaries>` every time it is called, I want it to be able to take in different inputs and do something with them

 * first I add a new `import statement`_